Build a Home Gym on the Cheap

 What Do I Need?

 Okay, you are convinced of the cost savings.
 Now, what do you need for this home gym?
 This is going to be dependent on what your idea of fitness is.
-A barebones basic home gym could include a yoga mat, some dumbbells or resistance bands, an exercise ball, and a jump rope.
-This could literally cost you less than $50, and you could have this for the rest of your life.
+A bare bones basic home gym could include a yoga mat, some dumbbells or resistance bands, an exercise ball, and a jump rope.
+This could literally cost you less than $50, and you could you can use the stuff for years.

 Alternatively, you could go the route I went and turn your shed, basement, or garage into your dream home gym.
 For example, I have a power rack, two benches, two barbells, 700 pounds of weights, a strongman log, a strongman axle, and more that I can’t remember.
 Guess what?
 I have all those fitness toys and I still spent less than what it costs the average gym member for two years of a gym membership.
 On top of that, I never have to wait for a piece of equipment or deal with someone else’s sweat.
 Plus, I can exercise whenever I want.